 - To advise UN-Habitat in carrying out its activities, especially through the World Urban Forum that is mandated to provide technical advice to the Executive Director of UN-Habitat.

-At the fifth session of the Steering Committee held in Shanghai (8-10 October 2010), Mr. Nicholas You was elected as the Chair of the Steering Committee.
-At the same meeting, Professor Eugenie Birch was elected as the Co-Chair of the Steering Committee.
-Both were re-elected at the eighth session of the Steering Committee held in Naples, Italy on 2 September 2012.
+At the 10th Steering Committee held in Medellin (6 April 2014), Professor Eugenie Birch was elected as the Chair of the Steering Committee, and Ms. Shipra Narang Suri was elected as the Co-Chair of the Steering Committee.
 To view Steering Committee Meeting reports and documents, please see the Resources page.

 Members of the Steering Committee also form working groups around areas and ideas that the Campaign would like to advance.
 These working groups convene on an ad hoc basis, typically corresponding with other large events and conferences.